rootisgod/rootisgod/content/posts/2026/2026-01-11-Run-Windows-On-Kubernetes.md

 #### MetalLB

-MetalLB is a way to let MicroK8S use an IP from your LAN and setup it's own kind of DHCP server to assign them.
+MetalLB is a way to let MicroK8S use an IP from your LAN and setup its own kind of DHCP server to assign them.
 You can maybe skip this, but I found that port redirection to the Web Interface on port 8006 seems very sensitive.
 This helps make sure that each instance is accessible almost natively on your LAN.

 Make sure to pick a range on your network that you know isn't assigned by your DHCP router (reduce it's scope if required).
-In my case it can just handing out 6 IPs near the end of my range.
+In my case it can just hand out 6 IPs near the end of my range.

 ```bash
 microk8s enable metallb:192.168.1.190-192.168.1.195